ramirogm/balena-radio/rotary-reader/README.md

 ## TO DO

+- Add a bit of debounce.
+Would need to fork nodary-encoder to add this parameter to the constructor
 - Provide a Unix socket alternative, just in case we don't want to use IP

 ## Configuration